mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 190 - Unnecessary Properties/readme.md

 ![Code Smell 190 - Unnecessary Properties](Code%20Smell%20190%20-%20Unnecessary%20Properties.jpg)

-*Stop thinking on data as attributes.
+*Stop thinking of data as attributes.
 They are only needed to back your behavior*

 > TL;DR: Don't focus on accidental properties.
 You won't need many of them.